-The shared nature of a wireless CDMA system implies that the rate achievable by a user depends not only on its own transmit power level but also on the transmit power levels of the other users.
+The multiple access nature of wireless networks represents a fundamentally different resource allocation problem as compared to wired networks which provide a dedicated channel for each user.
+The shared nature of the wireless channel implies that the rate obtained by a user depends not only on its own transmit power level but also on the transmit power levels of the other users.
 A user who transmits at a relatively high power level, though may increase its own rate, will interfere with the transmissions of the other users and prompt them to increase their own transmission power.
 Such a situation is undesirable in wireless networks where mobile devices are usually equipped with limited-lifetime batteries which require judicious utilization.
 It is, therefore, in the interests of the users to control their transmit powers levels so as to increase the information transfer rate and the lifetime of the devices.
 Power control also has the added benefit of allowing the spatial reuse of channels, i.e., the same channel can be concurrently used by mobiles at locations where interference is sufficiently low.